My Experience with Traditional Thai Massage

 There is an area of Thai massage that is similar to what in western terminology is known as peripheral stimulation, which tells that positive feedback in a few regions of the body might be attained via stimulation of some different, remote areas.
 The difference in stretching of joints and joint opening movements makes similarity with certain types of manipulative therapies which include osteopathy, physiotherapy or chiropractics.

-As we can see, the term “massage thai a domicile tours” does not appear to mean the same thing as to what’s understood as “massage” in western regions.
+As we can see, the term “thai massage” does not appear to mean the same thing as to what’s understood as “massage” in western regions.
 In the course of the consultation, the patient or client remains clothed, laying on a mat on the ground.

 Similarities with Yoga